MattSortsThings/europhonium/dev_notes/system_requirements_v1_0.md

 #### P1.0h1 - *Public API* OpenAPI Document

-Each minor version of the *Public API* serves its own OpenAPI document.
+Each minor version of the *Public API* should serve its own OpenAPI document.

 #### P1.0h2 - *Public API* Security